neurodata-arxiv/blci/_sources/interface.md.txt

 1. Builds and saves the code dependency graph file `blci.deps`
 2. Fleshes out a minimal `blci.yml` configuration file to a point to where a repo is a valid BLCI repo leaving only the `data_deps` setting to be completed by the user.

 **NOTE:** The default action is to append and overwrite the minimal configuration file a user creates.
 The filename of the original configuration file will change to `blci.yml.old`.
-To change *append* behavior use the `-B [--bare]` flag, to change the *overrwrite* behavior use the `-N [--nooverwrite]` flag.
+To change the *overrwrite* behavior use the `-n [--nooverwrite]` flag.
 ## Add the repo

 To add a repo execute: